We Tested 5 Chat Widgets with Google Lighthouse — Here’s What Happened

 Every chat widget promises to be "lightweight."
 We decided to actually test that claim.

-Your chat widget runs on every page of your site.
-If it's slow, everything is slow.
-Google uses Core Web Vitals as a ranking signal, which means a bloated widget doesn't just hurt user experience—it hurts your SEO.
+Google uses Core Web Vitals as a ranking signal — a bloated widget doesn't just hurt user experience, it hurts your SEO.
 We ran Google Lighthouse on five popular chat widgets to get real numbers.

 How we tested

-Simple and reproducible—anyone can verify:
+Simple and reproducible — anyone can verify:

-- Baseline: A minimal HTML page with no scripts.
+Baseline: A minimal HTML page with no scripts.
 Scored 98 on Lighthouse.

-- One widget at a time: Each widget was added using its official embed snippet.
+One widget at a time: Each widget was added using its official embed snippet.
 No other scripts present.

 Mobile throttling is key.
 Most audits run on fast desktops, which hides the real cost of heavy JavaScript.
 Simulated 4G shows what your actual mobile visitors experience.